California Elder Abuse Laws – Criminal and Civil

 Sexual Abuse

-Sexual elder abuse is the forced sexual contact with an older adult, usually those with cognitive disabilities preventing them from giving consent, such as dementia and Alzheimer’s.
+Sexual elder abuse is forced sexual contact with an older adult, usually those with cognitive disabilities preventing them from giving consent, such as dementia and Alzheimer’s.

 Some warning signs to watch out for are: